Jacques Rançon: Appeal trial

 Rançon appeared on appeal on 20 June 2022 before the Laon Assize Court (Aisne), having lost around thirty kilos and with a weak voice.
 He still denies involvement in the murder of Isabelle Mesnage.
 However, he admitted to the murders of Chaïb and Gonzalez, for which he had already been convicted four years earlier.

 He was again defended by Xavier Capelet, and both hoped for acquittal.
 The lawyer said: ‘When Jacques Rançon is innocent, he says so, and when he is guilty, he says so too, so I have no reason not to believe him, but I don't think there is any evidence in the case to be very positive’.
 The Mesnage family's lawyers, Corinne Herrmann and Didier Seban, asked the Paris cold cases unit to bring to light other unsolved homicide cases, convinced that Jacques Rançon may have committed other murders in the 1980s and 1990s.
 During the five-day trial, the public prosecutor, André Meykuchel, revealed that Rançon ‘inevitably had to be tried again’ for the aggravated murder of Isabelle Mesnage, because Rançon's sentence of 30 years' imprisonment with 20 years' security was ‘illegal’, as it was not applicable at the time of the events.

 Rançon still maintains his innocence: "What do you want me to say?
 That I'll kill them all, every time!
 I know in advance that I'll get 30 years.
 Mademoiselle Mesnage, I didn't do it and we'll never know the truth!
 You're getting on my nerves with your stupid questions and I don't feel like answering any more".
 The public prosecutor requested a sentence of life imprisonment with 18 years' security, taking into account the female genital mutilation performed on Isabelle Mesnage and the risk of the accused reoffending.

 On 24 June, Rançon was sentenced to life imprisonment with an 18-year security period.
 Recognised as a serial killer, he became one of the rare criminals to be sentenced more than once to life imprisonment.
 He will be eligible for parole from 2036, when his 22-year sentence expires.

+In media

+Television

+In the French true crime television series, The Lost Station Girls, released on 8 October, 2025 on Disney+'s Hulu hub, Jacques Rançon is portrayed by Ludovic Berthillot.